 |Future Scholar Advisor Plan Read Review||College Savings Plan||Advisor-Sold||0.61% to 1.26%|

 Future Scholar: South Carolina 529 College Savings Plan

-The Future Scholar 529 College Savings plan helps families invest in their children’s educational futures now even as college costs continue to rise.
-Any U.S. citizen can open an account and over the lifetime of the account contribute up to $426,000—a high level compared to plans sponsored by other states.
-South Carolina families can also deduct up to $426,000 from their state taxable income, which is substantial compared to the 529 college savings plans other states sponsor.
+South Carolina's 529 college savings plan is called Future Scholar.
+Any U.S. citizen or legal resident can open an account and over the lifetime of the account contribute up to $500,000 per beneficiary—a high level compared to plans sponsored by other states.
+South Carolina families can also deduct up to $500,000 from their state taxable income, which is substantial compared to other states.
 The plan offers a variety of investment options, but you don’t have to be an experienced investor to open one.
 Your options include age-based portfolios, which automatically change their asset allocation, or the mix of stocks, bonds and other securities invested, in order to become less risky as your child gets closer to college age.

 How Do I Enroll in South Carolina’s 529 Plan?

-You can open an account with the Future Scholar 529 direct plan online or you can request that an enrollment kit get mailed to you.
-You’d need the following information for yourself and your beneficiary: names, address, Social Security number, dates of birth and bank account and routing number if making an initial payment electronically.
+You can open an account with the Future Scholar 529 Direct Plan online or you can request that an enrollment kit be mailed to you.
+You’ll need the following information for yourself and your beneficiary: name, address, Social Security number, date of birth and bank account and routing number if making an initial payment electronically.

 And unlike several 529 plans sponsored by other states, you don’t need a minimum contribution to open an account.
 You decide how much you want to start with.